 Field-hunting tip

-Look in ultramafic rocks and meteorites country — that is the host setting where native nickel typically forms.
+Look in ultramafic rocks and meteorites country, the host setting where native nickel typically forms.
 If you start seeing magnetite, chromite, serpentine in float, you are in the right ground.
 Field specimens usually show a rarely as distinct crystals, usually as grains, plates, or skeletal inclusions habit, so train your eye for that shape before scanning the outcrop.